-Entering the final quarter of the year, executives in the payments and fintech industries may be looking ahead to the networking and learning opportunities to come in 2026.
+Entering the final half of the year, there are plenty of payments conferences and trade shows still available for networking and learning in 2026.

-Trade shows, conferences and industry events offer professionals “a chance to step back from day-to-day demands, see what’s ahead for the industry, and exchange ideas that help shape strategy for the future,” said Brian Tate, president and CEO of the Innovative Payments Association, which will host its annual event in late April.
+The events offer professionals “a chance to step back from day-to-day demands, see what’s ahead for the industry, and exchange ideas that help shape strategy for the future,” said Brian Tate, president and CEO of the Innovative Payments Association, which hosted its annual event in April.

-While payments leaders remain focused on compliance, risk management and fraud prevention, “what’s changing is the context,” Tate said.
+While payments leaders remain focused on compliance, risk management and fraud prevention, “what’s changing is the context,” Tate said late last year in anticipation of this year’s events.
 These payments fundamentals now intersect with emerging issues, such as evolving regulations and advancing technology.

 AI is quickly gaining steam in the industry, with credit card firms and processors enabling AI agents for shopping, and tech giants jumping in to address online commerce challenges related to agentic AI.

-Below is a look at the biggest payments and fintech conferences coming up in 2026.
+Below is a look at the biggest payments and fintech conferences for the remainder of 2026.

 Top payments conferences in 2026